BrodieFriday/Anagram-Solver/README.md

-# Code-Challenges
-  A collection of code for solving various problems.
-My idea with this repository was to include all code I write for solving technical questions.

-## Anagram program
+# Anagram Solver
-  My first contribution to this repository is a program that tests to see if two user inputed words are in fact anagrams.
+  A Java program that will check if two user inputed words are anagrams.
+The idea for this project was to gain practice solving technical interview questions.